-Wyoming has 76 ghost towns.
+There are 76 ghost towns in Wyoming.
 As the least populated state in the U.S., it would not be surprising if more information became available showcasing newly uncovered towns that were overtaken by nature or hidden out of sight on uncharted pathways.

 South Pass City, Wyoming

 In the late 1860s, South Pass City, located in Fremont County, was one of the state’s most popular regions.
 When gold was discovered here, the news attracted many miners to this city.
-There are enough records to indicate that over 2,000 miners lived here at the town’s peak time.
-South Pass City’s primary purpose was to mine gold used to support the development of the city’s businesses.
+There are enough records to indicate that over 2,000 miners lived here at the town’s peak.
+South Pass City’s primary purpose was to mine gold to support the city’s business development.

 Atlantic City, Wyoming

 Atlantic City, located near South Pass City, was also one of the leading mining hubs in the 1860s when gold was discovered.
 Though the fame was short-lived, it was enough for the city to build hotels, restaurants, opera houses, dance halls, breweries, and more.

 The city witnessed many miners who had come here to try their luck at finding gold.
 Therefore, it had many sources of entertainment to keep everyone occupied.

 When the rush for gold mining died out, Atlantic City lost its sheen, and people started moving to other cities that witnessed a boom in the mining industry.
 Slowly this place began to look like a ghost town.
 Today, the remnants of an old church, some homes, and general stores remain.